 Q : How do I change my course?

-A : Students who wish to change their course must complete the Change of Course Application form and submit to FIC Reception or to a Student Advisor.
+A : Students who wish to change their course must complete the online Change of Course Application form and with a student success advisor.

 Transferring to Simon Fraser University